nealcao/TDL/design.md

 # Inheritance, predefined objects, etc

-All events without a receiver are ran on the `Ground` object.
+Non-existant objects are references to the `null` object.
+`Object` inherits from `null` and adds methods to it.
-Objects all inherit from the object `Object`.
+Objects, excluding `null`, all inherit from the object `Object`.
 Events all inherit from the object `Event`.
 Numbers all inherit from the object `Number`.
 Strings all inherit from the object `String`.
 Booleans all inherit from the object `Boolean`.
 Arrays all inherit from the object `Array`.
 Hashes all inherit from the object `Hash`.
+All events without a receiver are ran on the `Ground` object.

 # Ground object